 Käppel is a concert guitarist from Germany and also a teacher.
 This is mainly a technical book.
 So it covers the meat and potatoes of classical guitar technical studies: scales, arpeggios, slurs, tremolo, vibrato, speed training and dynamics exercises.
 There’s probably more permutations in this book than you’ve seen anywhere else.

 Of the book’s three large sections, the second part forms the bulk of the book, containing the many technique exercises mentioned above.
 The first section is on theoretical topics titled Prerequisites and Basics.
-It gives detailed tips for effective and systematic practice and how to move when playing.
+It gives detailed tips for effective and systematic practice.

 The third part covers fingering techniques and memory training for playing by heart.
 Comprehensive plans for daily practice cycles are presented.
 It is a meticulous system with much German precision in evidence.